kaylabaldwin-cc/configure-AD/README.md

 <img src="https://i.imgur.com/f0QgSnT.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create an Admin and Normal User Account in Active Directory
+Create an Admin and Normal User Account in Active Directory.
+In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”.
+Create a new OU named “_ADMINS”.
+Create a new employee named “Jane Doe” (same password) with the username of “jane_admin”.
+Add jane_admin to the “Domain Admins” Security Group.

 </p>
 <br />